WavyRockets/wavyrockets.github.io/_posts/2023-11-23-accessibility.md

 Accessible design is the process of ensuring that digital products are inclusive and user-friendly for everyone.
 This can be achieved by implementing a number of design practices to accommodate the different limitations that users may have.
 These practices determine the level of conformance that a product adheres to: A (lowest), AA (mid range), and AAA (highest).

 Like the many different types of users, there are best practices to consider for each of the different impairments when designing digital products.
-These vary based on whether a user is on the autistic spectrum, requires the use of screen readers, has poor vision, have physical or motor disabilities, are deaf or hard of hearing, or have dyslexia.
-Below are some examples that have been used to adhear to these types of impairments.
+These vary based on whether a user is on the autistic spectrum, requires the use of a screen reader, has poor vision, have physical or motor disabilities, are deaf or hard of hearing, or have dyslexia.
+Below are some examples that I have used in the past.

 <img src="/assets/img/colourcontrast.png" class="gif"/>